maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Binary path

 To access the ELF binary we need the process's binary pathname.
-The path can be accessed from the task's user space memory mapping descriptor ([`mm_struct`](https://elixir.bootlin.com/linux/v6.8.5/source/include/linux/mm_types.h#L734)`->exe_file->f_path`) that we can pass it through an eBPF map to the user space program.
+The path can be accessed from the task's user space memory mapping descriptor ([`mm_struct`](https://elixir.bootlin.com/linux/v6.8.5/source/include/linux/mm_types.h#L734)`->exe_file->f_path`) that we can pass it through an eBPF map to userspace to read from the ELF `.symtab` section.

 ```c
 struct path path = BPF_CORE_READ(task, mm, exe_file, f_path);